Street Vendor's Stand Who Was Vandalized Receives Generous Donations From Viewers

 "Hopefully this will get you new supplies to continue working," she said shaking his hand.

-LAPD said they are actively searching for the man seen on video who aggresively approached Alvarez and returned with an ax, which he used to vandalize and destroy his fruit stand.
+LAPD said they are actively searching for the man seen on video who aggressively approached Alvarez and returned with an ax, which he used to vandalize and destroy his fruit stand.

-Alvarez had set up on the corner of Canoga Ave. and Dumetz Rd. in Woodland Hills Sunday afternoon.
+Alvarez had set up on the corner of Canoga Avenue and Dumetz Road in Woodland Hills Sunday afternoon.

 Police confirmed to NBC4, this is the same man who attacked another street vendor on that same corner earlier this year.